 The workout is interrupted by a power outage.
 Quigley investigates leaving her friends to the mercy of a Ronald Reagan-masked killer.
 Linnea Quigley‘s Horror Workout‘s final act is pretty fabulous.
 It even tosses a bit of cheap gore up on the screen.

 It’s such a sadness that we live in a time where something like Linnea Quigley‘s Horror Workout could never exist.
 This is unashamedly gratuitous and campy silliness made with tongue firmly planted in cheek but without the eye-rolling irony of our current sneering times.
 And if nothing else, this makes one hell of a party tape.
 Thanks, Linnea Quigley, you are brilliant.

 Linnea Quigley’s Horror Workout is one of those things that only makes sense if you have an understanding of what was happening (sub)culturally in the mid-to-late 1980s.
 At that time, there were two curious byproducts of the home video boom in the USA.
-One was T&A tapes, standing in direct contrast to the hardcore adult market.
-These were usually an hour or so long, and featured blurry / soft focus (depending on how generous you feel) NTSC video footage of girls taking their clothes off to a lesser or greater extent – sometimes they’d be fully nude, other times just topless.
+One was T&A tapes which were usually an hour or so long, and featured blurry/soft focus (depending on how generous you feel) NTSC video footage of girls taking their clothes off to a lesser or greater extent.
 Such ‘films’ were mere titillation rather than p*rn or erotica, and though it’s hard to see exactly they were aimed at, they sold like hotcakes, presumably to the sort of people who bought Playboy strictly for the photos but found Hustler a tad too much.